anosov1960/azure-docs/articles/sql-database/sql-database-read-scale-out.md

 > [!NOTE]
 > At any given time only one of the AlwaysON replicas is accessible by the ReadOnly sessions.

+## Performance monitoring and troubleshooting of read-only replica
+When connected to a read-only replica, you can monitor performance metrics by calling `sys.dm_db_resource_stats` DMV.
+To troubleshoot query performance, use `sys.dm_exec_query_stats`,  `sys.dm_exec_sql_text` and `sys.dm_exec_query_plan` DMVs.

+> [!NOTE]
+> Features that require read-write access to the database, such as  Query Data Store, Extended evens etc., are not supported on read-only replica.

 ## Enable and disable Read Scale-Out

 Read Scale-Out is enabled by default in [Managed Instance](sql-database-managed-instance.md) Business Critical tier.
 It should be explicitly enabled in [database placed on SQL Database server](sql-database-servers.md) Premium and Business Critical tiers.
 The methods for enabling and disabling Read Scale-Out is described here.

 ### PowerShell: Enable and disable Read Scale-Out